astronomer/airflow-provider-sample/README.md

     }
 ```

-Once you have this entrypoint defined, you can use some of Airflow's native features to expose custom connection types to the Airflow UI and extra links to relevant pages of documentation and information.
+Once you define the entrypoint, you can leverage Airflow's native features to expose custom connection types in the Airflow UI and additional links to relevant pages of documentation and information.

 ## Testing Your Package